-Set out below is a summary of the penalties and/or sanctions applied to athletes when rules are broken or conditions are not fulfilled.
+Set out below is a summary of the penalties or sanctions applied to athletes when rules are broken or conditions are not fulfilled.
 Together with the consequences of such actions on athletes and officials.

-9.8.1 Eligibility, disqualification,

-- 9.8.1.1 Athletes are not eligible to compete in FITA events if they do not meet the requirements as laid down in Chapter 2 of the FITA Constitution and Rules. - 9.8.1.2 An athlete found guilty of breaking any of those rules may be eliminated from the competition and will lose any position he may have gained. - 9.8.1.3 An athlete is not eligible to compete in FITA Championships if his Member Association does not meet the requirements as laid down in article 3.7.2. - 9.8.1.4 An athlete found competing in a class laid down in Chapter 4.2 the requirements of which he does not fulfil, will be eliminated from the competition and lose any position he may have gained. - 9.8.1.5 An athlete found to have committed a violation of the Anti-Doping Rules laid down in Book1, Appendix5 of the FITA Constitution and Rules will be subject to the following sanctions (see also Book1, Appendix5, article 10):
+- 9.8.1 Eligibility, disqualification. - 9.8.1.1 Athletes are not eligible to compete in FITA events if they do not meet the requirements as laid down in Book 1, Chapter 2. - 9.8.1.2 An athlete found guilty of breaking any of those rules may be eliminated from the competition and will lose any position he may have gained. - 9.8.1.3 An athlete is not eligible to compete in World Championships if his Member Association does not meet the requirements as laid down in Book 1, article 3.7.2. - 9.8.1.4 An athlete found competing in a class set forth in Book 1, article 4.2 of which he does not fulfil the requirements, will be eliminated from the competition and lose any position he may have gained. - 9.8.1.5 An athlete found to have committed an Anti-Doping Rules Violation will be subject to sanctions as laid down in Book 1, Appendix 5. - 9.8.1.6 Any athlete found to be using equipment contravening FITA Rules may have his scores disqualified (article 9.3). - 9.8.1.7 Athletes or teams repeatedly found shooting more arrows per end than allowed may have their scores disqualified (article 9.6.2.3). - 9.8.1.8 An athlete proved to have broken any rules and regulations knowingly, may be ruled to be not eligible to participate in, and be disqualified from the competition and will lose any position he may have gained.